DanielMarx22/water-tester/README.md

 Live Deployment (Private)
 The full live version of this project runs on a Raspberry Pi and interfaces with:
-6 peristaltic pumps
+6 peristaltic pumps,
-A magnetic stirrer
+A magnetic stirrer,
-A PiCamera for automated color detection
+A PiCamera for automated color detection,
-Flask web server
+Flask web server,
-Ngrok tunnel for secure remote access via phone
+and an Ngrok tunnel for secure remote access via phone

 The live version is not included in this public repository to prevent unintended remote control of the hardware.

-Planned Future Enhancements
+Planned Future Enhancements:
-Full implementation of Calcium and Magnesium tests
+1. Full implementation of Calcium and Magnesium tests

-Improved GUI with live test progress indicators and trends
+2. Improved GUI with live test progress indicators and trends

-Integration with a smart power strip (similar to Neptune EB832) for controlling power to additional equipment
+3. Integration with a smart power strip (similar to Neptune EB832) for controlling power to additional equipment

-Scheduled automatic testing (daily, weekly, etc.)
+4. Scheduled automatic testing (daily, weekly, etc.)

-Remote alerts and notifications
+5. Remote alerts and notifications

-Modular refactoring to allow easy integration of additional tests or sensors
+6. Modular refactoring to allow easy integration of additional tests or sensors

 Project Goals: